gshumilin/learning-server/README.md

 # learning-server
 This is a learning web news server project with a REST API that accepts HTTP requests and responds in JSON format.
 You can imagine that this is a server for a mobile application.
 # Deployment
-1. Clone the repository.
+1. Clone the repository;
 2. Create a database.
+For simplicity, you can use database info from the `config.json` file;
 3. Fill in the `config.json` file.
-Pay special attention to database info: host, port, user name, password, database name. Еhe values of these fields must match the values you specified when you created your database.
+Pay special attention to database info: host, port, user name, password, database name. Еhe values of these fields must match the values you specified when you created your database;
 4. It is recommended to start the server for the first time with the `stack run m f` command from the terminal opened in the project folder.
 Command has two flags:

     `m` - create the `schema_migrations` table in your database and run the migration;

     `f` - run fixtures.
-Function create for you admin user (his name is Oleg) and fill others tables with tests values.
+Function create for you admin user (his name is Oleg) and fill others tables with tests values;

 The server is usually started by the `stack run` command.

 # Testing
-If you did not change the server data in `config.json` and ran `fixtures.sql`, then you have the opportunity to test the server using files in the `.test-requests`.
+If you ran `fixtures.sql`, then you have the opportunity to test the server using files in the `.test-requests`.
 The file names match to the name of the endpoint.
 The files come in pairs: one with a .sh extension and one with a .json extension.
 They contain curl scripts and the request body necessary for executing, respectively.
 Start the server, open a terminal in the `.test-requests` folder and make requests to the server with the command “bash <endpoint_name.sh>”
 The optimal sequence of requests to the first launched server:
 1. `bash getNews.sh` — asking for news.
 We get an empty array.